reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 In this exercise, you will build and publish the custom IoT Edge Module into the Azure Container Registry (ACR) service.
 Once published to ACR, the custom module will then be made available to be deployed to any IoT Edge Device.

 ### Task 1: Publish module to the Azure Container Registry

-In this task, you will push the image to container registry.

-In this task, you will use Docker commands to tag and publish the image to container registry.

 1. Navigate back to **Visual Studio Code**. and open **New Terminal**.